maks-ivant/contest10/README.md

 the beginning of the sequence.
 The ABBA sequence itself is screened by its repetition.
 There is no quotation mark in the call sign.
 For example:
-    Callsign of satellite 1:   **AAAA**
+    Callsign of satellite 1:
+    **AAAA**
-    Callsign of satellite 2:   **ABAA**
+    Callsign of satellite 2:
+    **ABAA**
-    Satellite 1: AAAABBBABABBA message - simple message with text BBBABABBA (quotation mark at the end is valid ???)
+    Satellite 1: **AAAA**BBBABABBA message - simple message with text BBBABABBA (quotation mark at the end is valid ???)
 Receiving a series of transmissions from both satellites, the receiver must determine the number of transmissions, the source of each transmission and filter out "quotes" and call signs.
 For example:
 AAAABABBAABAABBABAABAAAAAABBAABAABA
-    Satellite 1 owns the message BABAABB
+    Satellite 1 owns the message
+    BABAABB
-    Satellite 2 owns the message BAAAAAABAABA
+    Satellite 2 owns the message
+    BAAAAAABAABA
 It is required to write a program for the receiver, which according to the entered sequence determines: the total number of messages, separately prints all messages received from satellite 1 and from satellite 2, freed from quotes and call signs in the message header.

-Input: made from the SPACE.DAT file.
+**Input**: made from the SPACE.DAT file.
 The file contains three lines.
 In the first line - call signs of the first satellite, in the second - call signs of the second satellite, in the third, the string of characters {A, B} which is no longer than 255 characters.
-Output is produced into file MESS.DAT.
+**Output** is produced into file MESS.DAT.
 The first line of the file should contain an integer - the number of received broadcasts, the second line contains the label - SPUTNIK1, then the messages go, received from satellite 1 (each on a separate line), then the label SPUTNIK2 and messages, received from satellite 2 (each on a separate line)

 ABA
 BBB
 ABAAAAAAAABBBAAAABBAABABBBBA

 OUTPUT - MESS.DAT:
 3
 SPUTNIK1
 AAAAAAA
 SPUTNIK2
 AAAABA
 BA